zahrabakhshalizadeh/maryrosecook.com/_posts/2013-04-03-a-pop-quiz-purporting-to-be-about-scope-in-javascript-that-is-actually-a-polemic-about-why-modules-are-a-good-idea.md

                    // Option 2: print 'blah' to the console
 </pre>

 `blah` will be printed.
-It doesn&#8217;t matter that `blah` was declared in a different file.
+It doesn't matter that `blah` was declared in a different file.
 All files in JavaScript are loaded into a shared scope.

 ### Three